Language: EN

 • Magnetic sector with magnetic field up or down

-Relationship with digital systems
+Relation to digital systems

-Suppose you store a number as an electrical voltage between 0 and 5V in some type of cell.
+Suppose you store a number as an electric voltage between 0 and 5V in some type of cell.
 If you consider that the cell only has two values, 0 and 1, the cell has to lose 2.5V until its value degrades.

 However, digital systems, which operate in binary, also have disadvantages.
-The main one is that, as we said, numbers are very very long.
+The main one is that, as we said, the numbers are very very long.
 That means you need many cells to store a number.
 A lot of speed to work with them.
 A lot of speed to transmit them.

-But, since computers are very fast, in the end the advantages generally outweigh other alternatives.
+But, since computers are very fast, in the end, the advantages generally outweigh other alternatives.